moralesq/DeepStrain/README.md

 ```
 The test results will be saved to nifti and h5 files here: `./results/sample_nifti_4D/`.

-- After the segmentations and motion estimates have been generated, we can use both calculate myocardial strain.
+- After the segmentations and motion estimates have been generated, we can use both to calculate myocardial strain.
 Note that we're passing the output folder from the previous runs:
 ```bash
 bash ./scripts/test_strain.sh ./results/sample_nifti_4D
 ```